Balkanna/todo-list-react/README.md

-A simple Todo list app built with React.
+A simple Todo list app built on React.